-Aimee Lee is an artist who makes paper, writes, and advocates for Korean papermaking practices as the leading hanji expert in the English-speaking world, named an Ohio Arts Council Heritage Fellow in 2019.
+Aimee Lee is an artist who makes paper, writes, and advocates for Korean papermaking practices as the leading hanji expert in the English-speaking world.
 Her Fulbright research on Korean paper led to her award-winning book, Hanji Unfurled (The Legacy Press) and the first-ever American hanji studio, located in Cleveland.
 She teaches, lectures, exhibits, and is collected internationally.

 Learn more about papermaking

 Watch Aimee demonstrate some of the many steps to making paper in an East Asian tradition, as performed onstage for a live audience for The Sound of Ideas Community Tour in Cleveland, Ohio.

 To see more videos about Aimee’s process, see PROCESS up top or below.
 To learn directly from Aimee, see workshops and courses listed below or contact her to schedule private classes.